How to download and print my artwork:

 - or, use an on-line print service.

-OK, you downloaded the files.
-Which file should you use?
+Once you’ve downloaded the files, which file should you use?

 There’s a size chart on the instructions PDF that comes with your purchase but you can click the chart on this page to view/download it right now.